UnseenFaith/komada-docs/creating-commands.md

 will create a command named `test` in the `Misc` category.
 Subcategories can also be created by adding a second folder level.

-> If a command is present both in the *core* folders and your client folders, your command will override the core one.
-This can let you modify the core behavior.
-Note also that you cannot have more than one command with the same name.

 ```js
 exports.run = (client, msg, [...args]) => {
   // Place Code Here